 A previous article on WhiteFleet.net examined the US Navy’s frigate program, which was, at the time, focused on turning one of the Littoral Combat Ship variants into a capable frigate.
 However, it appears that the Navy has decided to widen its search, according to a recent article by the United States Naval Institute News (USNI News).
 The Navy’s new investigation is taking another look at the requirements for the program and “explore[ing] other existing hull forms,” which essentially means that existing designs by foreign shipyards may be considered.
 Defense News also reported on the shift in philosophy, noting that the Navy’s decision essentially means a clean slate for the frigate program.

-Because the Navy has only issued a request for information and has not begun a program of record, nothing is set in stone.
-Yet, opening the competition certainly seems expedient.
+Because the Navy has only issued a request for information (RFI) and has not begun a program of record, nothing is set in stone.
+Yet, issuing the RFI certainly seems expedient.
 Recent years have been a sort of golden age for frigate construction — as shipbuilding technology improves and electronics get smaller, manufacturers are able to create frigates with multi-mission capabilities that would have required a destroyer or cruiser in the past.
 In fact, many navies now use frigates as their flagships.
 The past few decades have also seen a huge divergence within the class itself — while frigates used to be small ships of limited capability and range, some modern “frigates” weigh over 7,000 tons and boast serious combat power, while others adhere to the more traditional frigate displacement of ~3,000 tons.

 There are numerous frigate designs in foreign service, but not all would be suitable.
 The following is a list of attributes the Navy will look for: